 Adding to the above benefits are the social connections that can be forged when attending a yoga class, the importance of which should not be underestimated.

 As with any form of exercise, especially when it’s undertaken while pregnant, safety guidelines should be followed.
-Expectant mothers who are new to the practice of yoga should aim to develop their skills slowly under the guidance of a qualified instructor.
+Expectant mothers who are new to the practice of yoga should aim to develop their skills slowly under the guidance of an instructor with a qualification in teaching yoga to pre and postnatal clients.
 Those with prior experience of yoga should still take care, but they may feel comfortable continuing with their existing classes, rather than joining a prenatal-specific one.

 Things that should be avoided regardless of a woman’s prior yoga experience include: lying on the front; strong back bends; and over-exerting the abdomen.
 If any pain is felt during or after yoga then you should cease exercising immediately and contact your GP or midwife.

-We consulted with HFE’s leading tutor and experienced yoga professional Yvette Sanderson and carefully selected five poses that can be performed by pregnant women.
+We consulted with HFE’s leading yoga instructor course tutor and experienced yoga professional, Yvette Sanderson, who has carefully selected five poses that can be performed by pregnant women.
 Some can be performed without support while others will require modification.

 Savasana (Corpse Pose)